-Rewards — And Risks — Of Using Antibiotics As Silver Bullet For Poor Kids
+Could Antibiotics Be A Silver Bullet For Kids In Africa?

 But despite its apparent success, the study raised concern among global health specialists: Couldn't such widespread use of an antibiotic in healthy children increase the likelihood that infectious bacteria would develop antibiotic resistance, making the germs harder to beat when kids inevitably get sick?
 In other words, could this seemingly silver-bullet solution actually trigger an evolutionary arms race that would eventually leave more children less capable of fighting back?

-But a separate study by the same team tested the study participants for pneumococcus, a bacteria that causes pneumonia and sinus infections.
+But a separate study by the same team tested the study participants for pneumococcus, a bacterium that causes pneumonia and sinus infections.
 In the treated group, they found evidence of significantly higher levels of pneumococcus that was resistant to macrolides (the class of antibiotics that includes azithromycin) than in a group given a placebo.
 In other words, signs of antibiotic resistance were already beginning to appear in the group that had been given azithromycin.

 The increase in macrolide-resistant bacteria was expected, Keenan says, and was not as pronounced as it has been in other areas where azithromycin has been widely distributed to fight trachoma.
 Overall, the results are encouraging, he says: They offer further proof that azithromycin can be a potent weapon against childhood mortality, and the increase in antibiotic resistance doesn't seem to be enough to change that.